How to Coat Garage Floor?

 This step includes various other steps to explore before applying the coating to the garage floor.

-• Check the whole floor for some undetected coating: It is possible that there exists some coating that could not be seen by the naked eye.
-In order to detect such coatings on the floor, take a mixture of muriatic acid and water in ratio 4:1.
+- Check the whole floor for some undetected coating: It is possible that there exists some coating that could not be seen by the naked eye.
+In order to detect such coatings on the floor, use the coating manufacturer’s recommended test or prep method; if muriatic acid is used, follow the product label, add acid to water rather than water to acid, and wear suitable protection.
 Spill this acid on different areas of the floor and check where the acid goes slight yellow.
 Wherever it does not go yellow, you need to clean those areas as they have some sort of coating on them and need to be removed.

 This step includes making the floor suitable for the epoxy to stick without any imperfections.

-• Get a cleaner for etching: Etching is the process of making the floor fit for epoxy.
+- Get a cleaner for etching: Etching is the process of making the floor fit for epoxy.
 Etching helps in achieving that by filling up the pores on the floor to prevent imperfections.
 For this, you need a cleaner.
-Try etching the floor with the muriatic acid or a masonry cleaner, such as SureClean 600.
+Use the coating manufacturer’s recommended concrete profiling method, whether that is a safer etching product, grinder, shot blaster, or approved masonry cleaner.
 If the floor is not etched, there will be a lot of imperfections on it after the epoxy treatment.

-• Scrub the whole floor with a water/acid mixture: Mix the acid and water in the ratio of 1:4.
+- Scrub the whole floor with a water/acid mixture: If an acid product is used, follow its label exactly and use proper dilution, ventilation, and PPE.
 Now, pour this mixture uniformly on the floor which will cover almost 70-100 square feet area.
 Use a bristled broom of about 18 to 24 inches to scrub the floor.
 Note that while scrubbing, you will get a white foamy reaction.
 Try doing it in squares and switch to another area when done with one.

-• Let the floor dry up completely: This is a crucial step as after this the epoxy coating will be applied to the floor.
+- Let the floor dry up completely: This is a crucial step as after this the epoxy coating will be applied to the floor.
 It is very important to make sure that the floor is completely dry.
 If it is left wet from even a small section, it will not maintain its bond with the epoxy coating.
-Based on various external factors, leave the floor for drying for at least a week.
+Dry time depends on moisture, temperature, ventilation, slab condition, and the coating manufacturer’s instructions.

 Following all the above steps will definitely help you get a new garage floor coating easily.
 Also, you will be able to do everything yourself with ease.